 - Name and amount of scholarship award It is also helpful to give a brief background description of the award.
 For example: "The following student was awarded a \$1000.00 faculty scholarship during the Spring Scholarship Awards for merit or for all around performance." - Student name - Name of college and college address where payment should be sent- It is very important to list the specific address where the college expects payment will be sent.
 This can be imperative in the proper application of the scholarship to the student's account at the college and avoids problems when the student needs the tuition showing for the start of the year. - The student's college student number This helps ensure the college applies the tuition to the right student's account. - Account code List the school's unique trust fund account code to charge. - Approvals The letter should be signed by the school's budget authority.
-Additional approvals may include others as applicable. (i.e. scholarship committee chair, counselor, etc.) If it is a scholarship whose funding currently resides in the ASB 6XXX private series of accounts, rather than in the trust fund, then all the required ASB signatures are necessary as well. - Other supporting documentation: Send brief additional corroborating documentation such as a copy of a published document that may list the scholarship awards/amounts and for whom they were awarded (i.e. minutes of scholarship committee meeting).
+Additional approvals may include others as applicable. (i.e. scholarship committee chair, counselor, etc.) - Other supporting documentation: Send brief additional corroborating documentation such as a copy of a published document that may list the scholarship awards/amounts and for whom they were awarded (i.e. minutes of scholarship committee meeting).
 Highlight the awards(s) being processed.
 By attaching this to the voucher packet for the warrant, it strengthens the level of documentation maintained for the auditors and illustrates the structure that oversees and governs how these awards are determined and awarded. - Letter to send with warrant Some schools choose to send two letters to accounting.
 One letter is addressed to the accounting office and is worded as a payment order or a request to issue a warrant.
 The accounting office keeps it on file as support for the warrant disbursed and for audit.
 This copy has the account code and necessary approval signatures.
 The other letter is virtually the same, but is addressed to the college and is sent along with the scholarship warrant.
-This is helps insure the college processes it correctly. - 2) FOR OTHER TYPES OF TRUST FUND USE: Assuming proper administration by the school site in advance approval of the transaction and that the expenditure is appropriate and fitting with the donor's intended use of the funds, the following methods may be used: - Employee reimbursement Individuals who incur expenses on behalf of a trust account may submit for reimbursement in the normal course.
-See ASB manual Section 7 or Business Information manual, Section 2.06 for the process on employee reimbursements.
+This helps insure the college processes it correctly. - 2) FOR OTHER TYPES OF TRUST FUND USE: Assuming proper administration by the school site in advance approval of the transaction and that the expenditure is appropriate and fitting with the donor's intended use of the funds, the following methods may be used: - Employee reimbursement Individuals who incur expenses on behalf of a trust account may submit for reimbursement in the normal course.
+See ASB Manual Section 7 or Business Information Manual, Section 2.06 for the process on employee reimbursements.
 See also Section 4.2 for restrictions on employee reimbursement dollars limits. - Use a trust fund account code on the Reimbursement Voucher form. - Attach supporting documentation (i.e. original detailed receipts). - For expenditures of InvestED Trust funds, a copy of a completed InvestED Disbursement Report form should also be attached. - Obtain the budget authority signature approval. - Submit to the accounting office for payment processing.